 The earliest book still in existence today that was printed with movable metal type is the Jikji, an anthology of Zen teachings by Buddhist priests compiled by the monk Baegun and printed in Korea in 1377.

 Gutenberg's metal type necessitated the invention of new, oil-based inks that would stick to the type.
 It also necessitated the creation of a device that could transfer—or "press"—the ink evenly onto the pages.
 It's assumed Gutenberg used a screw press to print his books.

 Similar devices were used at the time to make paper and to press grapes for wine.

 Improvements in paper production brought costs down and made the paper a viable substance for books, more economical than vellum.

 The Gutenberg Bibles, which date from the 1450s, are considered the first books printed in the Western world and, although they don't bear the printer's name anywhere in the volumes, are attributed to Gutenberg's first printing efforts.

 Several of these are in the possession of the Morgan Library and Museum in New York City and are frequently on display.

-Most of the general public would have seen a book—that Bible—only in church, and all but the wealthy and learned would likely have to travel to get a look at one of the classic texts such as Homer's Illiad.
+Most of the general public would have seen a Bible only in church, and all but the wealthy would likely have had to travel to see a classic text such as Homer's Illiad.

 The efficiencies of using movable type and a printing press to produce books quickly paved the way for the mass production of books and other reading material, including printed handbills advertising these early books—the first book marketing!